Owning a house or bungalow gives you complete control over everything that happens within your property’s boundaries.

 Broadband providers often charge extra for what’s known as a non-standard setup in flatted dwellings.

 Speaking to neighbours may highlight additional costs or known problems, potentially helping engineers to overcome challenges once they arrive on-site.

 It’s surprising how frequently installation teams are baffled by issues like finding the internal distribution point, where connections split into individual properties (often in an attic space).

 Assuming an active phone line has a working phone socket in at least one room, most of the big broadband providers ought to get new customers online within a couple of weeks.

 Add another week onto this timescale if a phone line needs installing, with one exception.

-Because they don’t require Openreach’s assistance, Virgin Media should still get a line up and running inside a fortnight.
+Because they don’t require Openreach’s assistance, a Virgin Media should still get a line up and running inside a fortnight.

 Broadband in flats you rent

 Few scenarios are more complicated than trying to get broadband in flats where the landlord is only a leaseholder.

 The sheer number of people potentially involved in approving any modification to rented leasehold flats is daunting – and communications often break down between different parties.